digitalfabrik/integreat-app/docs/special-tricks.md

 ### Changing the API in the web app

-In the browser console, run `window.localStorage.setItem('api-url', 'https://cms-test.integreat-app.de')` or whichever API you want to call.
+In the browser console, run `window.localStorage.setItem('api-url', 'https://cms-test.integreat-app.de')` or whichever API (e.g. ''https://cms.integreat-app.de) you want to call.
 You can also do it manually in the local storage of the browser.

 ### Triggering a deployment